MANUFACTURING TECHNOLOGY AND THE IMPACT ON HUMAN CAPITAL

-In a recent interview with Strategy+Business, Joe Kaiser, CEO of Siemens, commented on the future of the manufacturing workforce saying that "remaining human resources will need different skills than workers used to have...
+In an interview with Strategy+Business, Joe Kaiser, CEO of Siemens, commented on the future of the manufacturing workforce saying that "remaining human resources will need different skills than workers used to have...
 People will still be in the factory, but they will be doing different work than they used to.
 Reskilling workers is a lot of hassle."

 Mr. Kaiser was referring to the effect of new developments in manufacturing, often described as Industry 4.0, Digital Manufacturing, or IoT for Manufacturing, and how businesses will need to adopt human resources strategies accordingly.
 Technology will continue to enable businesses with better tools and intelligence to meet more demanding customer needs, and labor will need to have a complementary level of flexibility.

 At Veryable, we see this not as a threat, but as a major opportunity for the manufacturing workforce as a whole.
 Embedded intelligence into the production process means shorter training periods for workers, more dynamic work experience, and potentially more options for workers.
 Plants and warehouses will still need people to operate them.
 This opens up the door for on-demand labor, where temporary staffing becomes the new normal versus the exception, and the worker is no longer held hostage to a single trained skill, a single plant, or a single company.